LeTamanoir/KickSmarter/README.md

 ### 3. Query

-To query the projects, you can use the `getProjects` and `getProject` function.
+To query the projects, you can use the `getProjects` and `getProject` functions.

 ```ts
 getProjects: () => Promise<TProject[]>;